We have operated the Community Center in Michigan City since 1966 offering available to senior citizens includes:

 RECENT CENTER ACTIVITY!!!!!!!!!!!!!!!!!

-NCCAA is excited to announce our Kids Summer Camp is now in session!
-Children ages 6-14 can enjoy the summer at the North Central Community Action Agencies Summer Camp.
-This year we will have the regular coordinated activities, such as the library trips, nutrition sessions, swimming and arts and crafts.
+NCCAA concluded our Kids Summer Camp on July 20, 2018!
+Children ages 6-14 enjoyed the summer at the North Central Community Action Agencies Summer Camp.
+This year regular coordinated activities included library trips, nutrition sessions, maintaining the Walker Park gardensand arts and crafts.

-We will also have the usual "Family Pizza and Bingo Night", "The Family Chicken Dinner, Awards and Talent Show Night" and of course the "End of Summer Bowling Trip".
-Breakfast and Lunch will be provided through the Michigan City Area School District.
-Each Camper will need to bring a snack for the afternoon break.
-Campers will be divided into appropriate age groups.
-Parents and Guardians are welcome to join us at Camp.
+We also had the usual "Family Pizza and Bingo Night", "The Family Chicken Dinner, Awards and Talent Show Night" and of course the "End of Summer Bowling Trip".
+Breakfast and Lunch was provided through the Michigan City Area School District.

 The after-school program, “The Benefits of Active Learning,” at the Emmet Wise Community Center ran from 2/5/18 and concluded on 3/7/18.
 The program was funded in part by the LaPorte County Unity Foundation.
 The program was well-attended by the 17 registered students, of the 17 attending, 15 had perfect attendance and the other two had only one absence each.
 This is very encouraging considering the many other activities the youth are involved with.
 The curriculum used was “More Activities That Teach” by: Tom Jackson, M.Ed.
 Some of the lessons and activities presented in the curriculum involved Critical Thinking, Decision-Making and more.
 We had one activity that the topic area was “Problem Solving.”
 The lesson to the youth is to have the ability to visualize a problem and create a solution, which are not innate abilities within many of our youth.
 Working with a partner to verbalize ideas and make decisions regarding problems are skills that must be developed in our youth.
 The “Method” used were to “design” & “build” a “raft” in 7 minutes using straws and masking tape and see if it would float with pennies added on to it.
 They had to “decide” and “agree” on how many pennies they could add and have the raft still float.
 The Wise Center has projects on display of some of the activities that was part of the curriculum.
 Four volunteers assisted the staff during the program.
 Also, the youth enjoyed the meals served during the program and the incentives given at the end of the program.